xcepti0n/Editor/README.md

 # Editor
-[A GUI based Editor which lets user to compile C,C++ and Java Source Files
+[A GUI based Editor which lets user to compile and Run C,C++ and Java Source Files}
+{With a bonus opttion to open CMD}